Grand Bahama The Bahamas Travel Guide

 Stay at mid-range resorts.
 Mix of jitney and taxi.
 Enjoy a few organized tours (snorkeling, dolphin encounter).
 Dine at mid-range restaurants and local spots in Port Lucaya.

 Stay at high-end resorts or private villas.
 Utilize private transfers or rental car.
-Indulge in fine dining experiences.
+Treat yourself to high-end meals.
 Charter private boats for customized excursions.
-Enjoy spa treatments and exclusive activities.
+Enjoy spa therapies and exclusive activities.

 Tailor your trip finances and experience island changes.